moses-b-alexander/stgnn-aqf-praxis/readme.md

 This repository supports the doctoral dissertation titled **Evaluating Spatiotemporal Graph Neural Network Architectural Design for Urban Air Pollution Forecasting**, available at **https://github.com/moses-b-alexander/stgnn-aqf-praxis**.

 This repository contains the full experimental setup for reproducing the results of my research on spatiotemporal graph neural networks for air pollution forecasting.
-It includes source code, dataset, and a zipped archive containing the experimental archive over 3 trials.
+It includes source code and a zipped archive containing the experimental archive over 3 trials.

 This repository includes: